- 3.1.1 Determinant

 Rule three declares that every element of the domain must be mapped to some element of the codomain, and each element of the domain must be mapped to only one element of the codomain.
 When graphing functions with one real input and one real output on the Cartesian plane, this is often referred to as the vertical line test.

-We are not always interested in the entire domain of a function; we are often interested in the what happens to some subset of the domain when the function is applied.
+We are not always interested in the entire domain of a function; we are often interested in the what happens to some subset of the domain to which the function is applied.
 Using the verb applied here connotes the idea of motion in space.
 However it can also imply that a process has occurred that somehow results in the appropriate output for each input.

 By the time one studies differential or integral calculus much of these details are simply implied by an equation or expression.
 For example when one reads about the real function